railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/mrp_bom_revision.png
    :align: center

-   *Revisions of a Bill of Materials.*
+   *Revisions of a Bill of Materials*

 In the third tab, Properties, you can put a free text reference to a plan, a sequence number that is used to determine the priorities between specifications, dates between which the bill of materials